SuperFLEB/blender_apply_all_modifiers/README.md

 Also, this comes with some of the same gotchas as a manual Apply Modifier:
 * Boolean modifiers will be applied, but boolean "brushes" will not be deleted.
 (This is how applying the modifier would work, but it's still something to keep in mind.)
 * Modifiers such as Subdivision Surface, that have different View and Render values, will apply the View value.

-## To install

-Either install the ZIP file from the release, clone this repository and use the build_release.py script to build a ZIP file that you can install into Blender.

-## To use

-Use the "Apply All Modifiers" menu item in the 3D Viewport menu bar.
-A Redo menu allowing options to be set will appear in the bottom left.

-* **Use View or Render values?** - For parameters where there is a "View" and "Render" difference (such as Subdivision Surface), this will allow you to pick which to use.
-* **Enable hidden modifiers** - By default, hidden modifiers are ignored and discarded.
-This will incorporate them.